jghawaly/jghawaly.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior research scientist with the Louisiana State University (LSU) Stephenson Disaster Management Institute (SDMI).
-I am leading a new research program within SDMI that focuses on emerging artificial intelligence and machine learning approaches to national security, homeland security, and emergency response.
-I also develop large language models for improving the efficiency of business operations dealing with natural language processing tasks.
-I began my career with Oak Ridge National Laboratory (ORNL) as a research data scientist in the Advanced Radiation Detection, Imaging, Data Science, and Applications (ARDIDSA) group.
+I am an Assistant Professor of Computer Science & Engineering at Louisiana State University (LSU), where I research modern and emerging machine learning techniques, with applications to national security, especially cybersecurity.
+I also hold joint appointments with the LSU Center for Computation and Technology (CCT) and the LSU Office of Academic Affairs (OAA).
+Prior to LSU, I was a staff research data scientist at Oak Ridge National Laboratory (ORNL), where I led research efforts to develop applied deep learning and neuromorphic computing approaches for federal sponsors.
+Recently, my work has been centered around transformer technology and Large Language Model (LLM) research.
+This focus includes implementing these models in security-related applications, as well as investigating the security and potential security vulnerabilities within LLM systems themselves.
+At LSU, I teach a course on LLMs for undergraduate upperclassman and am developing a graduate-level deep learning course focusing on transformers and other emerging deep learning architectures.
 Throughout my education and career, I have developed a strong passion for neuromorphic computing, applied deep learning, and machine learning-enabled sensing.

 Research Areas
 ======
 1. Applied deep learning
 2. Neuromorphic computing
 3. Large Language Model Application Development
-4. ML-enabled sensing
+4. Intelligent sensing

 MSc Thesis
 ======